timkim0713/custom-classification/README.md

 ### II.
 Custom Multiclass Classification Model
 Run preprocess_data.py to preprocess the images you have crawled from 'I. Crawling'.
 This will organize the images into train, val, test directories.
+We used transfer learning model from ResNet50 and imagenet dataset to create our model.